baldcodr/fitzpatricks/content/pages/index.md

     title: What We Do
     subtitle: >-
-      Confident of our ability and competency, implicitly believing our integrity, our firm is an omnibus company that has broad affiliations with multiple companies that enable us to truly claim multiple competencies on a single platform.
+      Confident of our ability and competency, implicitly believing our integrity,at enable us to truly claim multiple competencies on a single platform.
     features:
       - title: Land Reclamation
         content: |-